Meghan O'Rourke

-Meghan O'Rourke (born 1976 in Brooklyn, New York) is an American nonfiction writer, poet and critic.
+Meghan O'Rourke (born 1976) is an American nonfiction writer, poet and critic.

 Background and education

-O'Rourke was born January 26, 1976, in Brooklyn, New York.
-The eldest of three children born to Paul and Barbara O’Rourke, she had two younger brothers.
-Her mother was a longtime teacher and administrator at Saint Ann's, an elite independent school in Brooklyn, and later headmaster of the Pierrepoint School in Westport, Connecticut.
+O'Rourke was born on January 26, 1976, in Brooklyn, New York.
+The eldest of the three children of Paul and Barbara O'Rourke, she had two younger brothers.
+Her mother was a longtime teacher and administrator at Saint Ann's, an elite independent school in Brooklyn, and later headmaster of the Pierrepont School in Westport, Connecticut.
 Her father, a classicist and Egyptologist, also taught at Saint Ann's and Pierrepont.
 O'Rourke attended St. Ann's through high school.
 She earned a bachelor's of arts degree in English language and literature from Yale University in 1997 and a master of fine arts degree in poetry from Warren Wilson College in 2005.